 2. For the second step, add two chipotle chiles in adobo sauce, garlic, diced tomatoes, and cilantro to the food processor and blend everything until they are finely chopped.
 Then, add the mixture to the bowl.

 3. Grab a large skillet or saucepot and heat up 1/3 cup of extra virgin olive oil over medium heat.
 As soon as the skillet is hot, add the mixture and cook the sofrito down over medium-low heat for about 30-40 minutes.
 Be careful when you add the mixture as the oil will splash.
 Also, don’t forget to stir frequently.
 Cook the sofrito until most of the liquid has evaporated and the sauce has thickened.
 Set aside.

 4. Now it’s time for the quail eggs scramble.
 Grab a large skillet and add one tablespoon of olive oil over medium heat.
-While the oil warms up, crack the quail eggs into a small bowl and whisk together.
+While the oil warms up, crack the quail eggs into a small bowl and lightly whisk together.
 When the skillet is hot enough, add the quail egg mixture.

 5. Using a spatula, scramble the quail eggs and as they come together, add 1/2 cup of sofrito sauce to the skillet.
 Continue to scramble the eggs and sofrito together until the quail eggs are ready.
 Set aside.

 6. Grab one avocado and slice it thinly.
 Then, make some toast.
 Serve the sofrito quail egg scramble on toast with sliced avocado and fresh cilantro.
 You can cool down the extra sofrito and store it in the fridge as leftovers.